 Roderick didn’t know what the dead wanted.
 Would they eat his flesh, or simply kill him and move on to the next victim?
 One thing was clear, though; they were intent on hurting him.
 They wanted to sink their fingernails into his skin or to tear open his throat with their teeth.
 They lunged at him with their mouths open, swatted at him with their hands, and there was hunger in their otherwise dull eyes.

-Finally, a opening presented itself.
+Finally, an opening presented itself.
 It was not the opening Roderick would have hoped for, and it took all of his wits for him to see it that way.
 But it was an opportunity.
 The gnashing teeth of the dead had found their prey.
 The tall, dark-haired policeman.
 Roderick couldn’t even remember the man’s name, if he had bothered to learn it.
 Now he was watching the man die.

 He let out a piercing scream as his throat opened, gushing blood.
 In a moment, the rest of the dead had turned their attention to the fallen officer, sticking their hands with such force into him, as to rip his clothes to shreds and tear into his flesh with their nails and their teeth.